tcassar/settle/write_up/Analysis + Design.md

 This shows the `Resource` child classes as shown in the class diagram above with their endpoints.

 A lot of the above resources implement GET and POST, which are self-explanatory by design in most cases (i.e. GET "user/<string:email> will return user data for a given email").
-I will discuss certain less obvious resources and enpoints.
+I will discuss certain less obvious resources and endpoints.

 `PrettyTransaction` is a transaction object that is intended for being viewed on the front end by a user.
 It has people saved as emails as opposed to IDs, an association with a group, no keys involved, the time of creation, reference, and verification status.
 It also has the transaction ID.
 The POST method of pretty transaction is used to post new transactions to the database.
 This is because the details entered by the user about new transactions line up exactly with the pretty transaction schema.
 All processing such as adding public keys and user IDs is done by the server.

 `UserGroupBridge` also warrants discussion.
 The resource implements POST and GET.
 POST will add a user to a group, and GET will get all groups associated with a given user.

 `TransactionSigVerif` implements GET and PATCH.
 GET will verify a transaction, returning copy of verified transaction.
-PATCH will, upon receiving a signature, check that the signature is valid with data from the database (public key data, etc), and if the signature is valid, the signature will be inserted into the database on the given transaction ID.
+PATCH will, upon receiving a signature, check that the signature is valid with data from the database (public key data, etc.), and if the signature is valid, the signature will be inserted into the database on the given transaction ID.

 I intend to run the API using `flask` and `flask_restful`; two commonly used Python libraries for such purpose.
 During testing, I will run the server on localhost as a proof of concept.